-Full TitleA Multi-Center Biologic Assignment Trial Comparing Reduced Intensity Allogeneic Hematopoietic Cell Transplant to Hypomethylating Therapy or Best Supportive Care in Patients Aged 50-75 with Intermediate-2 and High Risk Myelodysplastic Syndrome (BMT CTN 1102) Back to top
+Full TitleA Multi-Center Biologic Assignment Trial Comparing Reduced Intensity Allogeneic Hematopoietic Cell Transplant to Hypomethylating Therapy or Best Supportive Care in Patients Aged 50-75 with Intermediate-2 and High Risk Myelodysplastic Syndrome (BMT CTN 1102)

 Blood transfusions and medications called “hypomethylating drugs,” such as azacitidine and 5-deoxy azacitidine, are standard therapy for myelodysplastic syndromes (MDS) in older patients.
 While this treatment can improve blood cell counts and extend life, it is not curative.
 The administration of stem cells from a matched donor, known as an allogeneic transplant, can cure MDS, but it is associated with a high risk of complications in older patients.